drewnoff/spark-notebooks-gallery/gallery/earthquake/README.md

 This notebook is highly inspired by [@jlcoto](https://github.com/jlcoto) [assignment](https://github.com/jlcoto/Udacity/tree/master/earthquake_project) for the Udacity Data Analytics Nanodegree project.

-In this notebook we'll see how we can use Spark Notebook to merge and clean data from different sources to visualize and get insites on significant earthquake historical data.
+In this notebook we'll see how we can use Spark Notebook to merge and clean data from different sources to visualize and get insights on significant earthquake historical data.
 We will use Spark DataFrame API, [Magellan](https://github.com/harsha2010/magellan) spark package for geospatial analytics and build in support (`CustomPlotlyChart`) for [Plotly javascript API](https://plot.ly/javascript/) to visualize the data.